 This patented product won’t give away its secret purpose at first glance.
 However, fidgeters will recognize the hidden potential that the Kineckt Gear Ring has for fingers.
 The micro-precision gears work in unison when the outer bands are turned, providing instant relief for restlessness.
 Available at Kinekt Design online for about $165.

 Sold in packs of four, these fidget-friendly pencils keep fingers busy.
 Each one has a different fidget near the eraser that can be taken off and moved onto another pencil.
 The cool designs feature a wing nut plus nut-and-bolt pencils – along with two others.
-Check them out on Amazon for around $10 a pack.
+Check them out on Amazon for under $10 a pack.

 Best suited for tweens and teens, due to its small size, this fidget will help ease anxiety and can be quickly stored or retrieved from a pocket.
 Designed by a person with ADHD, the ultimate fidget toy is sure to be a hit with anyone needing to fidget.
 Available via Amazon for $11.